Medini-Rajendra/project3_microverse/README.md

 # Phase 2 Mobile Website Design

-> In this project, the middle part of the website design like work section and framework, skills sections were designed.
+> In this project, the desktop version and mobile version of the website was completed.

 ![screenshot](./app_screenshot.png)